bruno-soares/MS_MacrophyteThresholds/README.md

 Accepted in Marine & Freshwater Research.

 ## To cite this data
-Data and R coding available in Zenodo: XXXX.
+Data and R coding available in Zenodo: 10.5281/zenodo.7470440.
-Cite as: XXX
+Cite as: Bruno Soares.
+(2022). bruno-soares/MS_MacrophyteThresholds: Macrophyte Thresholds in a Atlantic Forest wetland: first release (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.7470440

 ## Description
 Data and R coding to analyze the response of macrophytes to variation in transparency and depth in a Atlantic Forest wetland.
 These results are discussed in the manuscript  "Increasing depth reduces macrophyte coverage but increasing transparency promotes composition turnover through environmental thresholds", accepted for publication in Marine & Freshwater Research.